Caesar-bit/Vault-of-legacy/README.md

 ### Configuration

 The backend issues JWT tokens for authenticated users.
-Configure the signing key through the `JwtKey` setting in `appsettings.json` or via environment variables.
+Configure the signing key through the `JwtKey` setting in `appsettings.json` (or via environment variables). **The value must be at least 32 characters long** to satisfy the security requirements of the token library.
 A connection string is also provided for the SQLite database in `ConnectionStrings:Default`.

 ### Translations endpoint